The Count of Monte Cristo

 Is it any good?

-Two things that almost always capture our attention in movies are watching someone learning something and watching someone getting revenge.
-Both are in THE COUNT OF MONTE CRISTO in abundance, and once again, in this 15th filmed version of the Alexandre Dumas novel, this most resilient of stories has been made into another thoroughly enjoyable movie.
+Two things that almost always capture our attention in movies are watching someone learning something and watching someone getting revenge; both are here in gratifying abundance.
+And once again, in this 15th filmed version of the Alexandre Dumas novel, this most resilient of stories has been made into another thoroughly enjoyable movie.

 The script falters, with some clunky dialogue and a Hollywood-ized ending that Dumas fans will find overly convenient.
 But the performances (especially Pearce, descending from pettiness to decadence and complete corruption), the swordplay, the splendor, and the story, featuring what is probably literature's all-time best revenge fantasy are old-time-movie satisfying and lots of fun.